Opinion: Women’s football needs more high-profile sponsors

 Big brands across sports, tech and lifestyle need to be putting their money into the ever-growing women’s game in order to keep the momentum going and help players – new and old – to keep playing.

-Sunday’s game set an attendance record of 49,094 fans watching at Wembley Stadium and as the 2022 Women’s Euros – or the UEFA European Women’s Football Championship – fast approaches, I hope that female football fans can see more household names supporting the women’s game.
+Sunday’s game set an attendance record of 49,094 fans watching at Wembley Stadium, and as the Women’s Euros 2022 – or the UEFA European Women’s Football Championship – fast approaches, I hope that female football fans can see more household names supporting the women’s game.

-It’s no doubt that there is a growing viewership and loyal fanbase for the sport, and for girls with dreams of playing on pitches like Wembley, they need continued support to be able to get there.
+It’s no doubt that there is a growing viewership and loyal fan base for the sport, and for girls with dreams of playing on pitches like Wembley, they need continued support to be able to get there.

 Register for free to continue reading